BwithE/postshell/README.md

   - Client scripts continue to GET commands from the server, execute the commands, then POST results back to the server

 # Disclaimer
-This is not meant to be used for illegal purposes.
-Please use on your own machines, or with permission.
+This is only for testing purposes, not intended for anything illegal.

 # Getting Started
 1. Download POSTSHELL